 It’s that time of the year!
 If you’ve been following me for awhile then you know how much I love to decorate with greens and whites!
 My Christmas decorating is no exception, I mean what better time of the year for green and white decor!
-Today I’m going to take you through a green and white Christmas home tour to share how I incorporate my favorite combination into our home during the holiday season!
+Today I’m going to take you through our green and white Christmas decor to share how I incorporate my favorite combination into our home during the holiday season!

 Our Living room: